Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

 Moreover, some universities are concerned about the instructors' use of AI detection tools due to additional privacy concerns about how students' personal data are handled by these tools.

-\textit{``Instructors should not use these tools to evaluate any student work that contains the name of the student or any other personal information of the student or third parties.''} (UBC)
+\begin{leftquote} \textit{``Instructors should not use these tools to evaluate any student work that contains the name of the student or any other personal information of the student or third parties.''} (UBC) \end{leftquote}

-In contrast to the discouragement of unreliable AI detectors, we observed that universities leverage existing technical infrastructures that are deemed more reliable to secure GenAI when integrating it to their IT systems, e.g., by account verification:
+In contrast to the discouragement of unreliable AI detectors, we observed that universities leverage existing technical infrastructures that are deemed more reliable to secure GenAI when integrating it into their IT systems, e.g., by account verification:

-\textit{``Copilot is an enterprise version of an AI-powered chatbot and search engine which better protects the privacy and security of users (when users are signed into their UofT account).''} (UofT)
+\begin{leftquote} \textit{``Copilot is an enterprise version of an AI-powered chatbot and search engine which better protects the privacy and security of users (when users are signed into their UofT account).''} (UofT) \end{leftquote}

 Likewise, Caltech's guideline describes their access control in place to \textit{``disable or limit access to AI companion tools''} through their enterprise control.
 Universities also demand the GenAI service providers to implement GenAI safeguards by design: